beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

 ## Takeaway for Other Projects

-What can we learn from the vanquishing of this monstrous bug--other than the [well-known fact][cbug classification] that [concurrency bugs are horrifying][heisenbug]?
+What can we learn from the vanquishing of this monstrous bug---other than the [well-known fact][cbug classification] that [concurrency bugs are horrifying][heisenbug]?
 I think there are two lessons here: one for everybody who uses SQLite and one developers of any small-scale, desktop application that uses a database.

 [heisenbug]: http://en.wiktionary.org/wiki/heisenbug
 [cbug classification]: http://www.cs.columbia.edu/~junfeng/09fa-e6998/papers/concurrency-bugs.pdf